May 24, 2025, 7:47 am | Read time: 3 minutes

 “Many parents use the transition from elementary to secondary school to equip their children with their own smartphone,” explains the Consumer Center of Rhineland-Palatinate.
 Instead of a specific age, the child’s individual development should be the focus.

-A checklist from the initiative “Schau hin!” is helpful for parents, providing good guidance for assessing the appropriate timing, according to consumer advocates.
-Additionally, children can learn and test their knowledge about the internet, smartphones, apps, and computers through the so-called Surf Certificate from “Internet-abc.de.”
+A checklist from the initiative “Schau hin!” is helpful for parents, providing good guidance for assessing the right time, according to consumer advocates.
+Additionally, children can learn and test their knowledge about the internet, smartphones, apps, and computers through the “Internet-abc.de” Surf Certificate.

 WhatsApp Tests Restricted Accounts for Children